 Location: Rumpke Landfill and Trailside Nature Center

 This two-part trip includes a tour of the Rumpke landfill and a demonstration of recycling in nature at Trailside Nature Center.
-At Rumpke, students witness up-close views of an active, working landfill.
-A Rumpke representative guides students to various operation sites, such as the working face, the methane gas recovery system, the truck wash, and parts of the mining operation.
-Students learn about Rumpke’s history, the different vehicles used, and the many ways our environment is protected from this mountain of garbage.
-The 45-minute tour at Rumpke Landfill is entirely on a bus.
-At Cincinnati Parks' Trailside Nature Center, students participate in an interactive program that includes a hike to observe decomposition and natural cycles, followed by games and activities about recycling, composting, and natural cycles.
-Students will make comparisons of the many ways both ecosystems and humans recycle.
-The program is designed to present Core Standards related to renewable and non-renewable resources, and reducing and recycling solid waste.
-Completed Where Does All the Garbage Go? applications may be mailed or faxed to the District at 513-946-7779.
+At Rumpke, students witness up-close views of an active, working landfill and learn the many ways our environment is protected from this mountain of garbage.
+At Cincinnati Parks' Trailside Nature Center, students participate in an interactive program that includes a hike to observe decomposition, followed by games and activities about recycling, composting, and natural cycles.
+Ohio Revised Science Standards met available here.

 Municipal Solid Waste Travel Reimbursement Program